 Beer, Bourbon, and BBQ

 This festival is simple and yet is one of the best ones in the city’s repertoire.
 You can taste various bourbons that come from different breweries across the city.
-However, the real star of the show here is the Raleigh city BBQ.
+However, the show’s real star here is the Raleigh city BBQ.
 It offers a range of pulled pork, biscuit, ribs, steak, and burgers, along with others.

 There are also plenty of beer taps at the festival for you to enjoy with your BBQ.
 Paying for admission will get you a unique sampling glass with a variety of beer and bourbon at your disposal.